 Analytical Methods to Characterize Gene Therapy Products

-However, if you'd like to be added to a waiting list, please email Le Pham (Le.Pham@crl.com).
+However, if you'd like to speak to a scientist and discuss your program, please email Le Pham (Le.Pham@crl.com).

 Gene therapies, whereby a therapeutic gene is inserted into a patient’s cells, have shown massive promise to treat and prevent different diseases.
 Along with the development of the actual gene, the development of a safe and efficient delivery system is of equally high importance.

 Join us for this luncheon seminar as three of our scientists, Drs.
 Andrew Hanneman, Christopher Sucato, and Ian Parsons, discuss the analytical methods used to characterize gene therapies including delivery vectors such as recombinant adeno-associated viruses (rAAVs) and lentiviruses.
 Don’t miss the opportunity to be part of this interactive session that includes lunch, plenty of discussions, and a certificate of completion for those that attend.

 Mass Spectrometry Assays for the Characterization of AAV Gene Delivery Vectors